rhysperry111/LTE-Cell-Scanner/README.md

 **0x06. "--num-try x" performs x tries of searching at each frequency.**

 When signal is weak, only one try may not have you good luck.

-**ATTENTION!!!
-Please use release version instead of dev trunk if you want a 100% workable program.**

 ----------------------------------------------------------------------
 Notes